Alex20129/FOSSEn/README.md

 # Description
 'FOSSEn' is a free and open source search engine written in C/C++.
-The basic idea behind ​​this project is to implement an alternative client for the 'YaCy' network.

 # Requirements
 To build it you will need to install some development packages: